lucatume/local-addon-xdebug-control/Readme.md

 	```bash
  	git clone https://github.com/lucatume/local-addon-xdebug-control.git
 	```
-4. Relevant [XDebug settings][0475-0002] are exposed by the addon as a list of select fields; I've picked some defaults for you but take your team to read what each does.
+4. Relevant [XDebug settings][0475-0002] are exposed by the addon as a list of select fields; I've picked some defaults for you but take your time to read what each does.

 ## Usage
 The add-on consists of a single page UI found under the More > XDebug Control menu.